kowshik-n/saas-temp-no-ffmpeg/src/features/subtitles/README.md

 The following features are restricted to Pro users:

-- Adding more than 10 subtitles ("unlimited-subtitles")
+- Adding more than 10 subtitles
-- Splitting subtitles ("split-subtitle")
+- Splitting subtitles
-- Merging subtitles ("merge-subtitle")
+- Merging subtitles
-- Splitting all subtitles ("split-all")
+- Splitting all subtitles
-- Custom subtitle styles ("custom-styles")